To request that the Library purchase a book in any format, please use the Acquisitions Request Form.

 Function and accessibility

-• E-book platforms support screen-readers and other assistive technologies so that the Library can comply with legal standards and university policies.
+• eBook platforms support screen-readers and other assistive technologies so that the Library can comply with legal standards university policies, and internal efforts to provide adequate access to as many of our patrons as possible.

 • Content is accessible across a variety of devices (mobile-responsive).